Migration data in Eastern Africa

 National Coordination Mechanisms on Migration (NCMs) – government-led inter-agency coordination platforms tasked with discussing migration issues and facilitating cooperation among relevant stakeholders with migration-related mandates, thereby contributing to better migration management and governance.
 Kenya, Uganda, and South Sudan currently have active NCMs, while Ethiopia, Somalia and Sudan have widened their membership in existing coordination platforms but have not yet established active NCMs.

-1 Comoros, Madagascar, Malawi, Mauritius, Mozambique, Seychelles, Zambia, Zimbabwe, and the United Republic of Tanzania are considered Southern African States as they are among the members of the Southern African Development Community (SADC).
-Data in these countries will be explored in detail in the upcoming SADC regional data overview.
+2 Comoros, Madagascar, Malawi, Mauritius, Mozambique, Seychelles, Zambia, Zimbabwe, and the United Republic of Tanzania are considered Southern African States as they are among the members of the Southern African Development Community (SADC).
+Data in these countries are explored in detail in the SADC regional data overview page.

 3 IOM’s regional designation of the East and Horn of Africa (EHoA) covers 10 countries: Burundi, Djibouti, Ethiopia, Eritrea, Kenya, Rwanda, Somalia, South Sudan, Uganda, and the United Republic of Tanzania.

-6 Mixed migration is a complex, relatively new term and thus slightly differently defined by various entities.
+5 Mixed migration is a complex, relatively new term and thus slightly differently defined by various entities.
 According to IOM, the principal characteristics of mixed migration flows include the irregular nature of and the multiplicity of factors driving such movements.
-Mixed flows are defined as, “People travelling as part of mixed movements have varying needs and profiles and may include asylum seekers, refugees, trafficked persons, unaccompanied/separated children, and migrants in an irregular situation” (IOM, 2019).
+Mixed flows are defined as, “People travelling as part of mixed movements have varying needs and profiles and may include asylum seekers, refugees, trafficked persons, unaccompanied/separated children, and migrants in an irregular situation.”
+(IOM, 2019)

 7 This figure is based on consultations between the PRMN and DTM specialists, and has been endorsed by the Humanitarian Country Team (HCT) and by the Government of Somalia.